What Crimes Will Impact My Professional License the Most?

 and the Board of Registered Nursing will probably not let a person convicted

-of DUI practice nursing.
+practice nursing.
 Both crimes are arguably related to the person’s job.

 important to note that most traffic violations, like parking or speeding